 - If some pollutants or impurities are mixed with the engine oil, it becomes thick.
 It also changes the colour from yellowish-brown to dark.
 If you go for frequent off-road trips, your oil will get containments more frequently.
-If this is the case, you need an immediate oil change in Regina.
+If this is the case, you need an immediate oil change in Calgary.

 - In hot and humid weather when you run a car, engine oil usually gets thick.
 It means if your region is having high temperatures, then you must wait until the car cools off and then check it again.
 If the consistency of the engine oil is still thick, then book a synthetic oil change service for your car.

 - When you cannot see through the oil clearly that means opaque coloured engine oil, also called creamy or milky coloured oil.

 - This type of engine oil implies that your car might have a leak in your head gasket.
 In this case, you need a repair for your car as soon as possible.

 Read Next Blog: When Should You Check Your Oil Level